A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Introduction

-Recently, deep neural networks (DNNs) began to show their potential in HDR image tone mapping~\cite{Montulet2019DeepLF, Panetta2021, rana2020deep, zhang2020}.
-However, unlike traditional image processing tasks such as Gaussian image denoising and image compression, there is no easy-to-obtain ground-truth images available for supervised training \textit{in the LDR domain}.
-One popular strategy is to choose the best tone-mapped image from a set of candidate ones produced by existing TMOs with the help of objective quality metrics~\cite{yeganeh2012objective,rana2020deep} or subjective experiments~\cite{yang2021deep}.
-Although with the effort of creating a ``super-method'', the resulting TMO may be biased by the common failures of base TMOs.
-Another approach is to ask photography experts to manually compress the dynamic range of HDR images~\cite{Montulet2019DeepLF,zhang2020,Zhang2021}, which is prohibitively slow and suffers from subjective biases.
-To alleviate this, semi-supervised~\cite{Zhang2021} and adversarial learning~\cite{vinker2021unpaired} techniques have been explored for tone mapping, which turn out to be less accurate and robust (see Fig.~\ref{fig:table}).
+Recently, deep neural networks (DNNs) began to show their potential in HDR image tone mapping~\cite{ zhang2019hsv, Montulet2019DeepLF, rana2020deep, Panetta2021}.
+However, unlike traditional image processing tasks such as Gaussian image denoising and image compression, there are no easy-to-obtain ground-truth images available for supervised training \textit{in the LDR domain}.
+One popular strategy is to choose the best tone-mapped image from a candidate set produced by multiple existing TMOs with the help of objective quality metrics~\cite{Montulet2019DeepLF,rana2020deep} or subjective experiments~\cite{yang2021deep}.
+Although with the goal of creating a ``super-method'', the resulting TMO may be biased by the common failures of base TMOs.
+Another approach is to ask photography experts to manually compress the dynamic range of HDR images~\cite{zhang2019hsv,Zhang2021}, which is prohibitively slow and suffers from subjective biases.
+To alleviate this, semi-supervised~\cite{Zhang2021} and adversarial learning~\cite{vinker2021unpaired} techniques have been explored for tone mapping, which turn out to be less accurate and less robust (see Fig.~\ref{fig:table}).

-Tumblin and Rushmeier~\cite{Tumblin1993} pioneered perceptual optimization of HDR image tone mapping \textit{in a cross-dynamic-range setting}.
-They first advocated selecting a TMO capable of producing tone-mapped images that perceptually match the appearance of the original scene.
+Tumblin~\etal~\cite{tumblin1993tone} pioneered perceptual optimization of HDR image tone mapping \textit{in a cross-dynamic-range} setting.
+They first advocated optimizing TMOs capable of producing tone-mapped images that perceptually match the appearance of the original scenes.
 Yeganeh and Wang searched over the space of all feasible tone-mapped images for the closest one with respect to the original scene, measured by a structural fidelity index~\cite{yeganeh2012objective}.
-Ma \etal~\cite{ma2015high} improved this method by incorporating a statistical naturalness measure.
-Laparra \etal~\cite{laparra2017perceptually} formulated HDR image tone mapping as a more general image rendering problem, with the objective function defined as the normalized Laplacian pyramid distance (NLPD).
+Ma~\etal~\cite{ma2015high} improved this method by incorporating a statistical naturalness measure.
+Laparra~\etal~\cite{laparra2017perceptually} formulated HDR image tone mapping as a more general image rendering problem, with the objective function defined as the normalized Laplacian pyramid distance (NLPD).
 The above methods are computationally expensive iterative TMOs, which limit their wide adoption in real-world time-sensitive applications.

-In this paper, we describe a two-stage DNN-based TMO for rendering HDR images with the following three desirable design principles.